-Туре Total built-up area (sq ft) (Total built-up/ estimated
+Туре Total built-up area (sq ft) Estimated area occupied by personnel (sq ft) Jobs created (Total built-up/ estimated area occupied)

 Office 42,000 150 280

 Shops 438,210 200 2,191

 Total Estimated Jobs Created 2,471

 With the pandemic disrupting economic activity for a prolonged period of time, small businesses have found it difficult to stay afloat, with cash flows drying up for many small and medium enterprises ("SMEs").
 Hence, we took a proactive approach to extend a helping hand to the entire ecosystem of businesses that we rely on and reduce their economic burden by speeding up our payment process, especially for payments meant for SMEs.